As a digital marketer, you spend hours fine-tuning email components — tweaking the creative, agonizing over subject lines, and deliberating send time.

 Unified data.
 To get a full picture of how your multi-channel marketing efforts are performing, you need to be able to easily view email metrics in the same place as on-site marketing initiatives such as product recommendations.

 Joined-up channels.
 When a customer receives an email, they may decide to search your brand name, or engage directly via your website.
 Show consistent, real-time content across devices and channels to seamlessly guide customers towards a purchase.
-To get a full picture of how customers are interacting with your content in the lead up to a sale, make sure you can track an individual's behavior across all channels and devices.
+To get a full picture of how customers are interacting with your content at every touchpoint in the lead up to a sale, make sure you can track an individual's behavior across all channels and devices.

 To find out how Fresh Relevance could help you maximize your return on email, speak to one of our experts: